 One of the key messages I want to convey throughout our seminar is that studying the global intellectual property system is as much about politics, economics, sociology and other fields as it is about law.
 To understand and influence policy formulation in this area, we simply must take an interdisciplinary approach.

 I have for you a few resources to convey that point.
-A recent article by Peter Drahos, provocatively titled "Six Minutes to Midnight - Can Intellectual Property Save the World" begins to merge standard micro-economic theory with actual business practices and geopolitical policy development.
+One of the first articles on using IP to imrpove environmental protection was by DC-based lawyer Michael Gollin.
+A more recent paper by Peter Drahos, provocatively titled "Six Minutes to Midnight - Can Intellectual Property Save the World," presents quite a different perspective, and begins to merge standard micro-economic theory with actual business practices and geopolitical policy development.

 I also think an example of the relationship between law, politics and sociology will help.
 Amy Kapczynski published an article in the Yale Law Journal in 2008 describing how and why the "access to knowledge" (a.k.a.
 "A2K") movement has been able to re-frame international intellectual property debates.
 Because there's so much ground to cover in this lesson, I'm going to get you to read the "pocket part" instead of the whole article: